-Notice: Computer Hope is not meant to be used as legal advise or representation.
-This document is general information to assist users who've asked this question on our site.
+Computer Hope does not provide legal advice or representation.
+This document was created solely to provide general information for readers who have asked this question on our site.

 Is file sharing illegal?

 No, it's 100% legal.
 In no state in the United States or in any other country is file sharing illegal.
 However, if you're sharing Copyrighted content with other people, this is considered illegal.
-Below are some good examples of where file sharing becomes illegal in many places around the world.
+Below are some good examples of when file sharing becomes illegal in many places around the world.

 - Sharing or downloading computer software (programs, games, etc.).

-Are P2P programs such as eDonkey, Kazaa, Limewire, Napster, etc. or Bittorrent legal?
+Are P2P programs such as BitTorrent, KaZaA, Napster, etc. legal?

-The programs or technologies behind file sharing are not illegal, it's data being shared that may be illegal.
-Using Bittorrent or other file sharing programs to download a software patch or update a game demo, movie trailer, etc. is legal.
-However, using that same program to get a new hit song or a movie still in theaters is illegal.
+The programs or technologies behind file sharing are not illegal.
+It's the data being shared that may be illegal.
+Using BitTorrent or other file sharing programs to download a software patch, a game demo, movie trailer, or similar is legal.
+However, using that same program to download a new hit song or a movie still in theaters is illegal.

 What could happen if I get caught?

 If you participate in illegal Copyright infringement, the consequences depend on current federal statue, and the statues of your local jurisdiction.
-It is possible that you may fined for each song, movie, or software you've downloaded or shared.
-If you've downloaded hundreds of songs or other files this could be a large fine if found guilty.
-In Hong Kong a man has also been sentenced to a maximum of four years in prison for sharing files on a BitTorent website.
+It is possible that you may fined for each song, movie, or software program you've downloaded or shared.
+If you've downloaded hundreds of songs or other files, this could be a large fine if found guilty.
+In Hong Kong, a man was sentenced to a maximum of four years in prison for sharing files on a BitTorrent website.

-Although it's very likely you or someone you know has not been caught for sharing or downloading copyrighted or otherwise protected data it's still considered illegal.
-If caught you could be convicted of a crime by your local laws.
+Although it's very likely you or someone you know has not been caught for sharing or downloading copyrighted or otherwise protected data, it's still considered illegal.
+If caught, you could be convicted of a crime by your local laws.
 You may not have been caught yet, but the longer you continue downloading copyrighted or protected material, you increase the chances of being caught eventually.